Alexwagner1990/JPACRUDProject/README.md

 UN: alexwagner
 PW: alexwagner

+UPDATE 4/25: As of 9:20 AM user functionality appears to work as expected - now you will not see data unless you use the loggin creentials listed above.

 ## NOTE ABOUT PROJECT

 This project requires a user name and a password to log in, but the functionality tying a user to a particular restaurant in the database is not yet implemented.
 For now, any valid login will take the user to a shared database of restaurants.
 I intended for each user to have a unique set of restaurants based on a restaurant's user_id, but I ran out of time - I will definitely implement it in the near future.